markriedl/coinrun-game-ai-assignment/README.md

 The reward function is as follows:

 * 100 points for touching a coin.
+* 1 point for for every 1 unit of horizontal space to the right of the starting position (for reference, the easy level is about 8 units long).

 There is nothing you need to do here.
 The game tells the agent how many points it got after every action performed.